TriLuu01/Pewlett_Hackard_Analysis/README.md

 ```
 **In conclusion, there are 1549 active employees eligible for mentor plan.**

-### Limitation and Suggestion

- 1. This project assumed retirement years between 1952 and 1955.
- We need to narrow down period into 3 single year for more accurate estimate and better analysis of potential job opening.
+### Recommendation for further analysis:

- 2. More detail information and analysis are needed for potential mentor table,
+  More detail information and analysis are needed for potential mentor table,
  to compare with the title table of current ready-to-retirement
  and get a better estimate of outside hiring request.